Following our series of public speaking topics, we continue to explore a persistent phobia many people face Stage fright.

 How to Overcome Stage Fright?
 First of all, there is no better way to exude confidence when performing than to make sure you are 100% competent and knowledgeable about whatever it is you might be performing.
 Prepare all materials you need beforehand.
 If you use videos, audio or visual aids in your presentation, ensure everything is organised.
 If you are dancing, acting, or playing music, be sure you have spent enough time training.
 The more you are comfortable with what you are presenting to someone else, the less you will worry.

 How to Overcome Stage Fright?
 In the third step, all I can say is that it is never superfluous to start mediation training right now.
-Mediation is known for its miracle effect on health treatment and decreasing pressure.
+Mediation is known for its miracle effect on health treatment, decreasing pressure, and of course, stage fright treatments.
 The secret of meditation is to control your breath and stay away from negative feelings.
 Breathing-related exercises are relaxation techniques to calm your body and clear your mind before any presenting engagement.